jamesoyanna/cryptobase-dashboard/README.md

 ## Application Functionalities
 - Buy default the application credits your wallet with up 1000 dollars to trade with.

-To purchase a crypto currency asset, select of the crypto currencies dispaly on your dashboard you would want to purchase.
+To purchase a crypto currency asset, select any of the available crypto currencies displayed on your dashboard.

 -View the value of the current price of the crypto coin in dollars.

 -Input the value of the crypto you want to buy in dollars in the input form.

-The system will authomatically calculate the value of crypto asset then click on buy -If your transaction is successful, this will display a modal with a message "Successful purchase" and the value of the crypto coin you purchase.
+The system will authomatically calculate the value of crypto asset then click on the buy button

+-If your transaction is successful, this will display a modal with a message "Successful purchase" and the value of the crypto coin you purchased.

-To Sell a crypto coin, select the particular crypto coin you want to sell, check also the amount of the particular crypto coin you have.
-Click input the amount you want to selll in the input box and click on the sell button.
-This would recalculate the amount of the value of the crypto asset you have.
+To Sell a crypto coin, select the particular crypto coin you want to sell.

+ Check also the amount of the particular crypto coin you have.

+  Input the amount you want to selll in the input box and click on the sell button.

+  -If your transaction is successful, this will display a modal with a message "Successful Sale" and the value of the crypto coin you sold.

-The total value of your crypto assets is always displayed on your dashboard.
+   The total value of your crypto asset will be recalculated and displayed on your dashboard.

 ### Login Credentials: